RDorville/EP1000/07_F360Features.md

 **Laptop Stand**

-1. Watch and follow the video tutorial by Taylor Stein - Autodesk Fusion 360 [Designing a 3D Printed Enclosure for Arduino Uno](https://youtu.be/E0bhdr84FNU)
+1. Watch and follow the video tutorial by Taylor Stein - Autodesk Fusion 360 [Designing a Lasercut Laptop Stand with Fusion 360](https://youtu.be/7riGolu7BpA).
+I would suggest:
+    *  Sketching on paper as he works on Fusion 360
+    *  Taking short notes (this could become your weblog-howto)
+    *  Using a separate device to play the video while you work on Fusion
 2. You need to create your own Fusion 360 design from scratch following the instructions in the tutorial.
 Make the following changes to the design:
     *  Use a thickness of 3mm for the wood (which should be parametric)
     *  Put your name on the base or side, you should be able to engrave or create a 3D printed logo for the stand.